Thanksgiving Charcuterie Board

 - dried candied orange slices – a fun, sweet little pop of orange.

 - persimmons – whole and sliced persimmons are seasonal and special.

 - mandarin oranges – I peeled them and placed them on the board whole, and I kind of thought they resembled pumpkins.
 Wouldn’t you agree?

 - apple slices – it wouldn’t be autumn here in Michigan without some apples!
 Keep my apple mug cake in mind for an easy dessert this fall.

-- pomegranate seeds – my special weapon for making any fall or winter dish just a touch more beautiful, including my Thanksgiving salad and vegan lentil curry.
+- pomegranate seeds – my special weapon for making any fall or winter dish just a touch more beautiful, including my Thanksgiving salad, lamb lollipop recipe and vegan lentil curry.

 - pecans – these add great crunch, but any type of nut you prefer is perfect.